open-telemetry/opentelemetry-specification/specification/logs/api.md

 the scope has a version (e.g. a library version).
 Example value: 1.0.0.
 - `schema_url` (optional): Specifies the Schema URL that should be recorded in the emitted telemetry.
-- `event_domain` (optional): Specifies the domain for the Events emitted, which should be added as `event.domain` attribute of the instrumentation scope.
+- `log_category` (optional): Specifies the category for the logs emitted, which should be added as `log.category` attribute of the LogRecords.
-- `include_trace_context` (optional): Specifies whether the Trace Context should automatically be passed on to the Events and Logs emitted by the Logger.
+- `include_trace_context` (optional): Specifies whether the Trace Context should automatically be passed on to the Logs emitted by the Logger.
 This SHOULD be true by default.
 - `attributes` (optional): Specifies the instrumentation scope attributes to associate with emitted telemetry.